NiklasBrunn/Sparse-dimension-reduction/README.md

 ## Launch Jupyter notebooks
 1. **From terminal**
-  In the terminal run:

-  - In the terminal run:
+  - In the terminal run the following command to start a Jupyter notebook server with the Julia programming environment:
     ```bash
     julia -e 'using IJulia; notebook()'
     ```

 2. **Using VS code**
-  ...
+  - ToDo: ...